PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 - When task is marked as Done
 - When task is Reopened (From Completed)
 - When task is Restored (From Deleted)
+- When any user claims CA Pool task

 User who has performed this action, won't get the notification.
 For e.g. If I am deleting any task, I will not get notification but other associated users will get notification.